PSSRA/pssra.github.io/content/join/bylaws.md

 ### SUBSECTION ONE: UNAFFILIATED COALITION WORK [🔗](#5-3-1) {#5-3-1}

-Neither the Chapter nor the Organization need officially sanction members' or local comrades' involvement in ongoing projects that align with the overall mission of the Organization in their community as individuals, and therefore they shall not be conducted under either the Chapter or Organization's name.
+Neither the Chapter nor the Organization need officially give approval for members' or local comrades' involvement in ongoing projects that align with the overall mission of the Organization in their community as individuals, and therefore they shall not be conducted under either the Chapter or Organization's name.
 However, members and local comrades should feel encouraged to seek out and assist with these projects, and should be encouraged to report on their experiences in General Meetings.

 # ARTICLE SIX: COMMITTEES [🔗](#6) {#6}